Share & Widgets Feature Guide

 What it is

-A form placed directly on a page for registration.
+A form embedded directly on a page for registration.

 Where it’s used